-The emergency shutdown valves specified in 1810, 2 (1) of the Rules are to be in accordance with the following requirements (1) to (4):
+The emergency shutdown valves specified in 1810.
+2 (1) of the Rules are to be in accordance with the following requirements (1) to (4) :

-- (1) The "fail-closed type" referred to in the requirement of the Rules is, for example, one of given in the following (A) and (B): - (A) The type in which the hydraulic or pneumatic pressure is solely used in valve opening motion, and the valve closing motion including the case of fail-closure is effected by spring or weight. - (B) Where valve diameter is so large that both opening and closing motions of the valve are hydraulically or pneumatically effected, the operating oil or air in the fail-closure operation is to be supplied from a specially provided accumulator.
-Alarm is to be given in the event of loss of hydraulic or pneumatic pressure for ordinary valve motion and activation of fail-closure operation. - (2) To "be capable of local manual closing operation" referred to in the requirements of the Rules means the one which can be directly manually closed, and in addition those shutdown by manual release of hydraulic pressure or pneumatic pressure or shutdown by manual pump. - (3) To "fully close under all service conditions within 30s of actuation" referred to in the requirements of the Rules means that the emergency shutdown valve assumes the completely closed within 30 s from the issuance of closing signals of the valve.
+- (1) When ESD valve is actuated by hydraulic or pneumatic system, the following is to complied with (2024) - (A) Audible and visible alarm is to be given in the event of loss of pressure that causes activation of fail-close action.
+The alarm is to be provided in a normally manned control station (e.g. Cargo Control Room and/or the navigation bridge, etc.). - (B) The following conditions are to also be complied to ensure the fail-close action: - (a) Failure of hydraulic or pneumatic system is not to lead to loss of fail-close functionality (i.e. activated by spring or weight); or - (b) Hydraulic or pneumatic system for fail-close action is to be arranged with stored power and separated from normal valve operation. - (2) To "be capable of local manual closing operation" referred to in the requirements of the Rules means the one which can be directly manually closed, and in addition those shutdown by manual release of hydraulic pressure or pneumatic pressure or shutdown by manual pump. - (3) To "fully close under all service conditions within 30 s of actuation" referred to in the requirements of the Rules means that the emergency shutdown valve assumes the completely closed within 30 s from the issuance of closing signals of the valve.
 This provision may not apply to the manual emergency shutdown valves given in the preceding (3). - (4) No stop valve is to be provided on the hydraulic or pneumatic line for closing the emergency shutdown valve. - 2.
 In applying "operation of cargo pumps and the opening of manifold ESD valves is to be inhibited" of note 4 of Table 7.5.12, a hardware system such as an electric or mechanical interlocking device is to be provided to prevent inadvertent operation of cargo pumps and inadvertent opening of manifold ESD valves.
 (2021)